Hujaakbar/Articles/Dependency_Injection/dependency_injection_general.md

 db.add_data(request, user)
 ```

 You might ask what is the purpose of injecting dependencies in this way.
-After all with the above example it doesn't look that impressive, right.
-What is the difference between initializing the dependencies inside the client verses passing them as arguments to the client?
+After all with the above example it doesn't look that impressive, right?
+What is the difference between initializing the dependencies inside the client versus passing them as arguments to the client?

 Above example illustrates mechanics of dependency injection but not its benefits.
 Now let's talk about its benefits.
 Primary benefit is to keep various functions of a program loosely coupled.
 As this [StackOverflow answer](https://stackoverflow.com/a/4618417/22606938) excellently points out "the objects change more frequently then the code that uses them".
 If not loosely coupled, changes in one part of the program requires modification in multiple places.
 On the other hand, if loosely coupled, changes in one part of the program requires _ideally_ no modification in other parts of the program.
 In this regard, by injecting dependencies, i.e, passing already initialized objects as an argument rather than creating them internally, we can keep the creation and usage of the object separate.
 In this way client function/class doesn't need to know how to create the object or even which object it is using, it only needs to know how to use it.
 As long as you don't change the methods and fields of the object, your program continues to work without breaking even if you swap the dependencies or change the parameters of those dependencies.
 Dependency Injection also allows sharing state among client classes.